TristanRG/RoadGuardianAI/README.md

 # RoadGuardianAI
 Risk prediction API for road segments LightGBM baseline, batch predictions, Postgres persistence, Prometheus metrics and Grafana dashboards.

-LightGBM baseline model trained on the accident dataset (preprocessing + features).
+LightGBM baseline model trained on the accident dataset
-FastAPI server exposing /predict, /risk, /health and /metrics.
+FastAPI server exposing /predict, /risk, /health and /metrics
-Batch prediction runner that saves outputs to Parquet and Postgres.
+Batch prediction runner that saves outputs to Parquet and Postgres
-Prometheus instrumentation and Grafana dashboards for monitoring.
+Prometheus instrumentation and Grafana dashboards for monitoring
-Unit tests (pytest) for the API and batch pipeline.
+Unit tests (pytest) for the API and batch pipeline
-SHAP analyses (dependence plots and beeswarm) used for interpretability.
+SHAP analyses (dependence plots and beeswarm) used for interpretability

 # Local Development